atecarlos/protractor-http-mock/README.md

 3. `npm run example`

-### Contributions
+### Contributions and recognition

+* `ReactiveRaven` for adding convenience methods key for getting this to work with ngResource.
-* Thanks to `nielssj` for the `requestsMade` functionality and for pointing out a few bugs.
+* `nielssj` for the `requestsMade` functionality and for pointing out a few bugs.
-* Thanks to `nadersoliman` for his input and pull request on allowing the user to set custom name for the protractor configuration file.
+* `nadersoliman` for his input and pull request on allowing the user to set custom name for the protractor configuration file.